 Analysis | Ted Cruz told Ketanji Brown Jackson that Bushrod Washington was not ‘controversial.’
-He was a slaveholder.
+He was an enslaver.

 It is true that Bushrod Washington — a favorite nephew of George Washington who had never served as a judge before — was officially nominated to the Supreme Court on Dec.
 19, 1798, and confirmed the next day by voice vote in the Senate.
 However, he had already been serving on the court since Nov.
 9 via recess appointment from President John Adams.
 (Ten justices have been recess appointed, the last coming during the Eisenhower administration.)

-It is also true that Washington was a slaveholder.
-If Cruz was merely looking for an example of a nominee who was quickly confirmed, there have been about 10 nominees confirmed the same day they were nominated, and at least another dozen confirmed in only one day, just like Washington, according to Senate records.
+It is also true that Washington was an enslaver.
+If Cruz was merely looking for an example of a nominee who was quickly confirmed, there have been about 10 nominees confirmed the same day they were nominated and at least another dozen confirmed in only one day, just like Washington, according to Senate records.
 Washington was neither the first nor the last to be confirmed that quickly.

 Of the 31 senators at the time of Washington’s confirmation, at least 18 of them — 58 percent — were also enslavers, according to a database created and maintained by The Washington Post.
 (The slaveholding status of four of them is unknown, and nine do not appear to have been enslavers.
 One Senate seat, representing the slave state of Delaware, was vacant at the time of the vote.)

 Washington served on the court for more than 31 years, longer than any of the current justices.
-And in those 31 years, he was definitely controversial, largely because of his actions as a slaveholder.
+And in those 31 years, he was definitely controversial, largely because of his actions as an enslaver.

 In 1802, Washington inherited his famous uncle’s Mount Vernon estate upon the death of first lady Martha Washington.
-He did not inherit the people his uncle had enslaved; most of them were freed by Martha prior to her death, and others had been freed earlier in the first president’s will.
+He did not inherit the people his uncle had enslaved; most of them were freed by Martha before her death, and others had been freed earlier in the first president’s will.
 Despite a boom in the voluntary manumission of enslaved people in the post-Revolutionary War years, and his uncle’s example, Bushrod Washington brought his own enslaved people with him to Mount Vernon.

-Then, in 1812, he co-founded the American Colonization Society, a group that sought to send the growing group of free Black Americans to Africa, a place a vast majority of them had never been.
-The Society claimed the immigrants were volunteers, but according to historian Ousmane K. Power-Greene, many were pressured to leave.
+Then in 1812, he co-founded the American Colonization Society, a group that sought to send the growing group of free Black Americans to Africa, a place a vast majority of them had never been.
+The society claimed the immigrants were volunteers, but according to historian Ousmane K. Power-Greene, many were pressured to leave.
 Some were promised freedom from their enslavers only if they left.

 By and large, Black Americans and abolitionists hated colonization and actively fought against it.
 Washington himself complained of “unworthy persons” having conversations “with my negroes, and to impress upon their minds the belief that as the nephew of General Washington, or as president of the Colonization Society, or for other reasons, I could not hold them in bondage,” according to a 1980 paper in the Supreme Court Historical Society.